Summer Interdisciplinary Research on Sacred Natural Sites in Ethiopia

 The Summer 2017 REU Site will take place at Colby College from June 12th – August 9th (approximate dates).

-The online application system for the Summer 2017 program is now available.
 Owing to ongoing civil unrest in Ethiopia, the Summer 2017 program will be U.S.-based, including 7 weeks of training and research on the Colby College campus in Waterville, Maine drawing on remote sensing data, ecological samples from northern Ethiopia, and social survey data collected by partners in Ethiopia, and one week of lab-based research and results-sharing with collaborators at the California Academy of Sciences.

 Download the REU in Ethiopia 2017 flyer or click on the tabs above to learn more about the REU program.